getkyo/kyo/README.md

 `Duration` is implemented as an `opaque type` alias for `Long`, representing nanoseconds internally.
 This design ensures type safety while maintaining high performance.

-### Result: Low-allocation Try Alternative
+### Result: Typed Failure Handling

-`Result` is a low-allocation alternative to Scala's `Try` type, designed to represent the result of a computation that may either succeed with a value or fail with an exception.
-It minimizes memory allocation overhead, especially in the case of successful results.
+`Result` is a type that combines features of Scala's `Try` and `Either` types, designed to represent the result of a computation that may either succeed with a value or fail with an exception.
+It provides a flexible way to handle both successful outcomes and typed failures.

 ```scala
 import kyo._